-As a no-code data lake engineering platform, Upsolver automates these data preparation tasks, which otherwise would need to be coded manually using tools such as AWS Glue or Apache Spark.
+As a SQL pipeline platform for cloud data lakes, Upsolver automates these data preparation tasks, which otherwise would need to be coded manually using tools such as AWS Glue or Apache Spark.
 However, whether you go self-service or code-intensive, it’s crucial to keep your S3 storage “tidy” to make it easier for Athena and other query engines to scan and retrieve data from your data lake.

 Example: Creating an Athena table from Apache Parquet on S3

 So how does all of this work in practice?
 Let’s look at a real-life example of how we would ingest a streaming data source into Amazon S3, store it as optimized Apache Parquet, and then retrieve that data as a table in Amazon Athena.
 We will be using the Upsolver platform for this example – if you don’t have an account, you can get a free Community Edition account and follow along.